Citroen C5 Aircross - MPG, running costs & CO2

 It's interesting to note that every C5 Aircross delivers its best economy when the largest 19-inch wheels are fitted – the 17 and 18-inch offerings cause fuel consumption to drop by one mpg or so.
 Choosing the mud and snow tyres will cost you another few mpg for the benefit of increased grip in poor weather.

 Private buyers and those who expect to cover fewer than around 12,000 miles per year will find the PureTech petrol engines appealing, and they're impressively economical in their own right.
-The less powerful 130 version is claimed to return 44.1mpg, with 146g/km CO2 emissions when equipped with a six-speed manual gearbox.
-The PureTech 180 – which is no longer offered in the UK – is capable of returning up to 39.6mpg with emissions of 168g/km.
+The 130 version is claimed to return 46.1mpg, with CO2 emissions starting from 139g/km when equipped with a six-speed manual gearbox.
+The PureTech 180 – which is no longer offered in the UK was capable of officially returning around 39mpg.

 The plug-in hybrid version of the C5 Aircross combines a 1.6-litre petrol engine and an electric motor to produce 222bhp.
 It’s capable of up to 34 miles of pure electric running from its 13.2kWh battery pack, with claimed fuel economy of 201.8mpg and CO2 emissions of 32g/km.
 The 13.2kWh battery pack takes around two hours to charge from a 7kW home wallbox.

-The Association of British Insurers (ABI), the body charged with assessing insurance risks, has yet to announce its ratings for the C5 Aircross.
-It's likely to run the Peugeot 3008 close for insurance costs, though – the 3008 ranges from insurance group 16 for the BlueTech 130 diesel to 24 for the PureTech 180 petrol in range-topping GT-Line trim.
+The PureTech petrol Citroen C5 Aircross is the cheapest version to insure, occupying groups 16 to 18, depending on the trim level.
+The Blue HDi diesel ranges from group 17 to 18 with the range-topping PHEV the most expensive, sitting in group 27.
+The C5 Aircross runs the Peugeot 3008 close for insurance costs; the 3008 ranges from insurance group 16 for the BlueTech 130 diesel to 24 for the PureTech 180 petrol in range-topping GT-Line trim.